Mapping Data by Using if/else Conditions

 }

 You can add conditions in your data mappings to get outputs based on those conditions.
-You can add conditions to primitive objects, nested arrays, nested objects, and any other type of input. if/else
+You can add conditions to primitive objects, nested arrays, nested objects, and any other type of input. if/else conditions are available in activities and triggers in the main flow and error handler.

 To Map Data Using Conditions